-If you wish to contribute to our Annual Appeal, you may select your desired contribution amount from the drop-down menu below and then click "Add to Cart."
+If you wish to contribute to our Annual Appeal during 2014, you may select your desired contribution amount from the drop-down menu below and then click "Add to Cart."
 This button will take you to a secure Paypal payment system.

-Please enjoy the following 2013 Annual Appeal letter from our board president Rick Camp--and then, please consider a donation.
+Please read the 2013 Annual Appeal letter from our board president Rick Camp, and please consider a donation.

 This is the time of year when many local nonprofit organizations ask for your financial assistance.
 We would be the first to tell you most of them are worthy of your attention.
 And here we are, doing the same thing.